johnmholmes/Arduino_ESP32_LCC_Journey/Examples/ESP32/Can/Gen2_2Servo24IO_mcp23017/README.md

-# ESP32 2-Servo 8-IO Example.
+# ESP32 2-Servo 24-IO Example.

 This sketch implements:
 * two servos, each with three positions
    Positions cabe set to angles 0-180
    The 0 and 180 end-points of the servos can be configured.
-* N i/o channels, each of which can be an input or an output, If an output it may be solid, pulse or flashing, and consumes an on- and 0ff-event.
+* 24 i/o channels, each of which can be an input or an output, If an output it may be solid, pulse or flashing, and consumes an on- and 0ff-event.
    If an input it produces an on- and off-event, which may each be delayed.
 The
      inputs can be with or with pullups, inverted or not, or can be toggle.